 Courses you may take in the Military Science minor include:

-The University of Central Missouri also offers optional program training opportunities through the minor, such as additional summer training in mountaineering, air assault school, ranger school and more.
+The University of Central Missouri also offers optional program training opportunities through the minor, such as additional summer training in mountaineering, air assault school, Airborne, Cadet Troop Leader Training, internships, Cadet Field Training, Nurse Summer Training Program, SAPPER School, and more.

 As a cadet in the University of Central Missouri’s ROTC program, you’ll get exciting and immersive opportunities to put your skills into practice: